 What To Do During Your Gap Year Before Medical School

-Taking a gap year offers you the opportunity to gain new experiences, understand new perspectives, and learn new skills, while providing you with a break from an ongoing academic schedule.
-Gap years before medical school have become very common.
-According to data from the AAMC 2021 Matriculating Student Questionnaire, over two-thirds of matriculants took at least one gap year before starting medical school.
+• Gap years offer you the opportunity to gain new experiences, understand new perspectives, and learn new skills while providing you with a break from an ongoing academic schedule.
+Taking a gap year before medical school has become increasingly common.

 If you use the time during a gap year productively, it can definitely help you become a stronger applicant.
 A lot of pre-medical students use this time to improve on their weaknesses, study for the MCAT, conduct research, or gain other relevant experiences.
-Before you decide on taking a gap year, make sure you’re intentional about what you want out of your gap year and understand what your strengths and weaknesses are as a medical school applicant.
-If you’re considering taking a gap year, here are 10 potential opportunities to explore:

 1. Research

-For a medical student, gaining research experience is one of the most common ways to spend your gap year.
-If you’re especially interested in attending a top-tier medical school, doing research fellowships in these institutions during your gap year can be tremendously helpful in networking and becoming a stronger applicant.
+If you’re especially interested in attending a top medical school, doing research fellowships in these institutions during your gap year can be tremendously helpful for networking.

-When pre-medical students hear about research, they sometimes start groaning and worrying about having to do laboratory grunt work and basic cell cultures.
-This doesn’t have to be you!
 If you plan on doing research, pursue a project that relates to your interests.
 Basic science research experience is certainly a great idea for some prospective applicants, but if you’re passionate about a specific area like health inequity, for example, you might pursue public health and epidemiology research.
-Or maybe you’re interested in the intersection of healthcare and AI.
-You can explore research regarding how software tools can improve physician workflow pipelines.
-Ultimately, when it comes to the medical school application, having a strong, coherent theme in your overall activities that align with your passions can make you stand out and help you in answering important medical school interview questions.

 2. Study for the MCAT

-If you’re taking the MCAT for the first time…
+If You’re Taking the MCAT for the First Time

 3. Work in a Clinical Position

-If you want to gain some clinical experience while getting paid, working as a scribe or an EMT could be your best option.
-With these jobs, you can get meaningful, first-hand clinical experience in working with other healthcare professionals.
-Similar to shadowing and clinical exposure through volunteering, it will give you a good idea of what being a doctor is actually like.
+Similar to shadowing and clinical exposure through volunteering, working frontline jobs will give you a good idea of what being a doctor is actually like.
 This can also be a good opportunity to get a solid letter of recommendation from a healthcare professional that you worked with.

-Note that while these positions can often be incredibly meaningful and transformative, they can also be stressful and have a large time commitment.
+However, while these positions can often be incredibly meaningful and transformative, they can also be stressful and demand a large time commitment.
 Therefore, be sure that the other aspects of your application are solid before considering these jobs.
-Research, meaningful community service, and good GPA and MCAT scores should be a top priority.

 4. Shadow a Doctor

-Shadowing is a great way for a medical student to learn about the day in the life of a doctor.
+Shadowing is a great way to learn about the day in the life of a doctor.
 Many people describe shadowing as being a “fly on the wall,” because you’re usually spending your day quietly observing physician-patient interactions as the doctors care for their patients.
-This is another opportunity to get a great letter of recommendation.

 5. Volunteer

-This is a broad category, as there are so many ways to volunteer.
-Think carefully about what genuinely interests you and how you want to make a real impact.
 A common mistake a lot of pre-meds make is pigeon-holing themselves into health-related positions just because they think it will “look good.”
 Again, it’s important to have a coherent theme in your overall activities and application, and it will show if you’ve pursued a volunteer activity with your own unique purpose and interest.
-Passionate about creative writing?
-You can teach middle school students how to better read and write!
-Or maybe you’ve always been interested in the intersection of medicine and public policy.
-See if you can work with local legislators to enact health-related reform.
-Take initiatives and be purposeful when it comes to volunteering, and show that you’re not doing it just to cross it off of your checklist.

 6. Take Classes